zzzprojects/docs/learnentityframeworkcore.com/pages/misc/json-columns.md

  - In the context of databases, JSON columns allow for storing structured or semi-structured data flexibly and efficiently.
  - This can be particularly useful when dealing with data that has varying or unpredictable structure, such as user-generated content or log data.
  - Instead of creating a separate column for each data element, a JSON column can store all the data in a single column.
- - JSON columns are supported by several popular relational databases, including SQL Server, PostgreSQL, and MySQL.
+ - JSON columns are supported by several popular relational databases, including SQL Server, PostgreSQL, MySQL, and MariaDB.

 ## Mapping to JSON Columns